hoffa/kitten/README.md

 You can change region using `--region`.

-By default private IP addresses are printed.
+By default only private IP addresses are printed.
 Use `--public` if you prefer public IPs.

 ### Run command on servers